jerome1232/PiCar-Client/index.md

 the Pi to have an internet connection you will need to connect it with ethernet.

 To config Pi as it's own access point:

 Adapted from: [thepie.io](https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/)

-the main difference is we aren't having it act as a bridge to get internet, we won't need internet.
+The main difference is we aren't having it act as a bridge to get internet, we won't need internet.

 ```shell script
 # Update repositories, ensure pi OS is up to date